Masorubka1/p2p_net/README.md

 ## Overview
 This program is designed to operate as a peer-to-peer (P2P) message relay, forwarding random messages to a specified set of peers at regular intervals.
 It utilizes WebSocket connections to communicate with other nodes in the network.
+For more detailed instructions and project background, refer to the task description[task description](https://hackmd.io/@r3XngjBBSumx2rU-hKU7Qg/BkbHS80cv).

 ## Features
 - WebSocket-based message forwarding.